SAKMOTO/LOOK_UP/README.md

 This app was built from scratch to enhance accessibility and creativity using existing public tools.

 🌟 Why Use Look Up?
+- 📸 Snap a photo and detect objects in real-time.
+- 🧠 Image labeling using **Google ML Kit**.
+- 🌐 Fetches search results using **SERP API**.
+- 🖼️ Beautiful UI with **RecyclerView** to show results.
+- 💡 Fast, lightweight, and responsive.

 🚀 Lightweight and fast

 ✅ Simple user interface